GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 | [Focus Mode][tut-focus-mode]     | To run code on the current page after clicking on the extension action. |
 | [Tabs Manager][tut-tabs-manager] | To create a popup that manages browser tabs.                           |

 ## Continue exploring

-We hope you enjoyed building these Chrome extensions and are excited to continue your Chrome development learning journey.
+We hope you enjoyed building this Chrome extension and are excited to continue your Chrome development learning journey.
 We recommend the following learning path:

 - The [Chrome Extension Architecture][doc-overview] backs up a bit and fills in a lot of detail